(For the previous entry in this series, click here. For the index, link here.)

 So Denonville thought.
-Certainly the captives were in for rough treatment when the French Crown put them to the oar in 1688.
+The captives were in for rough treatment when the Crown put them to the oar in 1688.
 Mediterranean galley slaves spent their days in hot, cramped, stinking ships, chained to their benches, "bodies pearled with a bloody sweat" (in Francis Knight's recollection), and succumbing all too quickly to dehydration, illness, hernias, and heart attacks.
 Some of the enslaved Iroquois probably died during their months at sea.
-We know, however, that the French Crown abruptly ended their enslavement and sent the survivors home in 1689.
+We know, however, that the French Crown abruptly freed the survivors and sent them home in 1689.
 The reason was simple: France and England had gone to war, and English-allied Iroquois warriors now threatened France settlements in Quebec.
 Denonville and his masters wanted the prisoners returned to Quebec for use as diplomatic pawns, redeemable if their return would protect France's outposts.
 New France certainly did not stop the enslavement of Native Americans, but it (almost) never again exported them from the colony.
 Governor Denonville's experiment in slave trading became a one-time deal, an experiment that foundered on the rock of New France's vulnerability.

 (Linda Colley, Captives: Britain, Empire, and the World, 1600-1850 [Anchor Books, 2004], 60; Brett Rushforth, Bonds of Alliance: Indigenous and Atlantic Slaveries in New France [University of North Carolina Press, 2012], 147-152.)

 Image above courtesy of Wikimedia Commons